pydiverse/pydiverse.pipedag/README.md

 In one Linux installation case, `odbcinst -j` revealed that it installed the configuration in `/etc/unixODBC/*`.
 But conda installed pyodbc brings its own `odbcinst` executable and that shows odbc config files are expected in `/etc/*`.
 Symlinks were enough to fix the problem.
 Try `python -c 'import pyodbc;print(pyodbc.drivers())'` and see whether you get more than an empty list.

+Same happened for MacOS.
+The driver was installed in `/opt/homebrew/etc/odbcinst.ini` but pyodbc expected it in `/etc/odbcinst.ini`.
+This can also be solved by `sudo ln -s /opt/homebrew/etc/odbcinst.ini /etc/odbcinst.ini`.

 Furthermore, make sure you use 127.0.0.1 instead of localhost.
 It seems that /etc/hosts is ignored.

 On `arm64` OS X with an `x86_64` environment it might be necessary to compile `pyodbc` using